 Apparently, yeah.
 Many of the steps environmentalists suggest to reduce waste and use less energy have the delightful side effect of helping us save money.
 Win-win!

-In celebration of Earth Day, here are 10 steps you can take this month to go green, reduce your carbon footprint and save money.
+In celebration of World Environment Day, here are 10 steps you can take this month to go green, reduce your carbon footprint and save money.

 1. Embrace Minimalism